Persistence and the Extbase ORM

 The repository as the only door to the database

-Controllers should not query the database directly.
-Every database interaction goes through a repository.
+Controllers should not query the database directly, but refer everything related to persistence to a repository.
 This is a deliberate constraint: it keeps persistence logic in one place and keeps controllers thin.

 A repository class extends